 If you are a high school student, college student, or TCNJ major from another department, be our guest and visit a History course.
 Follow a few easy steps to take your first step into History…

-- Review the list of available courses for Fall 2012.
-(Please note that the Fall semester begins August 28th and ends on December 7th.)
+- Review the list of available courses for Spring 2014.
+(Please note that the Spring semester begins January 21st and ends on May 1st.)

 - Email email@example.com with your top three choices in order of preference and dates you wish to attend the course.
 A minimum one week notice is required.